01 of 07

 Cool Weather Classics

 As soon as the first spring thaw occurs, eager gardeners rush to the nursery for a flat of pansies for their window boxes.
-There is no better beacon of spring.
-If you buy transplant sized plugs in six-pack cells, plant them very close together in the window box.
+If you buy transplant-sized plugs in six-pack cells, plant them very close together in the window box.
 As the season progresses, they will explode up, out, and downward from the container, turning their faces toward the sunshine for two to three months.
-Memorial Day is the turning point of the spring season in many regions when tomatoes go into the ground and the time comes to pull the pansies that are beginning to get lanky and replace with warm weather annuals.Continue to 6 of 7 below.
+Memorial Day is the turning point of the spring season in many regions; this may be the point at which your pansies are beginning to get lanky.
+When that happens, it's time to pull the pansies and replace them with warm-weather annuals.Continue to 6 of 7 below.

 06 of 07